notsoround/feb32025/README.md

 3. Go to HalesGlobal Folder by typing cd HalesGlobal and then type git pull origin main

 4. Type this command docker build -t halesglobal . to build the image and then run this command docker run -d -p 3000:3000 halesglobal to start the server and wohooo you have uploaded it to the server.

+Make sure to ensure there is no previous container is running, just type docker container ls and stop the container which has port 3000 by this command docker stop container-id